: Click or tap on any technique - the definition will be displayed here. that appears in bold to show its definition.

 : exaggeration - stretching the truth to make something seem more powerful or meaningful than it actually is. : While unemployment was near historical lows, it was not "the greatest economy ever in history" or even in U.S. history.[3]

-: fault as virtue - presenting a weakness or undesirable trait as a strength, by focusing on any positive aspect of it. : Trump suggests that his mishandling of the pandemic is something to be grateful for, since he could have done nothing.[4]
+: fault as virtue - reframing a weakness or undesirable trait as a strength by highlighting any positive aspect of it. : Trump suggests his pandemic response—which could be viewed as chaotic and reckless—instead was highly successful compared to “going herd.” (taking no action at all).[4]

-: appeal to anonymous authority - insisting something is true because an unnamed expert, study, or generalized group (like 'scientists') say it's true. : The real experts wholeheartedly commended the administration's response to COVID-19, without specifying who praised it.
+: appeal to anonymous authority - insisting something is true based on the opinion of unnamed or vague experts. : The real experts wholeheartedly commended the administration's response to COVID-19, without specifying who praised it.

-: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump brings up his crowd size in Tulsa, which does not directly address why he chose to hold an indoor rally during the Covid-19 pandemic.
+: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump emphasizes the crowd size and security barriers at his Tulsa rally, which may seem relevant but does not address the criticism of holding a large indoor rally during the pandemic.

-: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump now brings up his ratings for the Tulsa event, which does not directly address why he chose to hold an indoor rally during the Covid-19 pandemic.
+: red herring - throwing irrelevant information into an argument to divert attention from the real issue at hand. : Trump highlights his ratings for the Tulsa event, which may seem relevant but does not address concerns about the public health risks of holding the rally itself.

 : baseless claim - a bold statement that is presented as accepted or established fact, with no discernable evidence to support the claim. : All Trump supporters don't listen to the media or public health officials, but only listen to Trump.